Select a category Close

 High level of education

 Being a member of the European Union, Romania can provide access to the top European tech universities for its students.
-What is more, the country has at least 27 universities that prepare engineering, programming, cybersecurity, and other IT specialists.
-The most prominent of them are the Politehnica University of Bucharest, the Politehnica University of Timisoara, and the Technical University of Cluj-Napoca, according to world university rankings.
+Moreover, the country has at least 27 universities that prepare engineering, programming, cybersecurity, and other IT specialists.
+The most prominent are the Politehnica University of Bucharest, the Politehnica University of Timisoara, and the Technical University of Cluj-Napoca, according to world university rankings.

 Romania is only 2-4 hours away by plane from France, Italy, Spain, and all the rest of Western & Nordic Europe.
-Such proximity to leading centers of education and culture influences Romanian developers so they easily adopt Western values, patterns of behavior and workplace ethics.
+Such proximity to leading centers of education and culture influences Romanian developers, so they quickly adopt Western values, patterns of behavior, and workplace ethics.
 Thus, programmers from Romania are easy to work with for Western European and American clients.

 Good English proficiency